mbta/commuter_rail_boarding/ARCHITECTURE.md

 Updates application's state, determines conflicting assignments, reports conflict related data to Splunk Cloud, and vehicle positions to S3.

-### TrainLoc.Vehicles.State

-Stores the current position of all known vehicles.
-When a new list of vehicles comes in, any changed positions are logged.

-### TrainLoc.Conflicts.State

-Maintains the current list of conflicts: any time multiple vehicles are assigned to the same trip ID or block.
-Maintaining the state allows the Manager to know when a conflict has been created or resolved.

 ## Build/Deployment